fallen-icarus/cardano-swaps/README.md

 what is possible by having most swaps concentrated just above or below the market price.
 If Alice suddenly finds herself really needing USDC, she will have ample swaps to choose from if she pays a little more than she originally would have.
 Her new circumstances may justify this higher price.
-This is literally what it means to say that market sentiment has shifted and the price needs to be updated to reflect it.
+This is literally what it means to say that market sentiment has shifted and the market price needs to be updated to reflect it.

 ### What about swap collisions?